-To effectively respond to ongoing needs as well as to enhance progress already made, and in order to reflect current concerns of the University community, the Diversity Council has produced a new Diversity Blueprint for 2017-2021 organized around these six goals:
+To effectively respond to ongoing needs as well as to enhance progress already made, and in order to reflect current concerns of the University community, the Diversity Council has produced an updated Diversity Blueprint 2022 – 2026: Actions toward Access, Inclusion, and Equity organized around these six goals:

-- Attract, Retain, and Graduate a Diverse and Excellent Student Body,
+2. Attract, Retain, and Graduate a Diverse and Excellent Student Body

 The University must continue to actively recruit and support a diverse body of undergraduate, graduate, and professional students.
 The University must increase its capacity to serve students from communities that are underrepresented in higher education, including students who identify as Indigenous, Black, and People of Color; students from low- and modest-income families; students who identify as disabled, LGBTQ+, veterans, and alumni of foster care; international students; transfer students; and students who are part of recent immigrant populations.